jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 } else {
     header("Location: index.php");
 }
 ```
+### User Messaged handling

-Asigning the messaged User Email if exists in the GET request
+Asigning the messaged User Email if exists in the GET request.
 ```php
 if (isset($_GET['user_messaged'])) {
     $messagedUserEmail = $_GET['user_messaged'];
 }
 ```
+### Messae handling

-If message was sent by the post request it is handled by the messsages object and the new message is saves as well as displayed on the chats page
+If message was sent by the post request it is handled by the messsages object and the new message is saves as well as displayed on the chats page.
 ```php
 if (isset($_POST['message']) and isset($_GET['user_messaged']) and isset($_POST['message_token']) and isset($_SESSION['message_token'])) {